KryeKuzhinieri/world-map-of-ad-impressions-and-clicks/readme.md

 This repository offers two kinds of solutions.
 First, it provides the functionality to create animated maps in HTML format for timeseries datasets.
 Second, it adds the ability to convert HTML animated maps into animated gif images.

-As far as the dataset is conserned, you need to have at least date, location (country), and value columns.
+As far as the dataset is concerned, you need to have at least date, location (country), and value columns.
 Below you can find a sample dataset retrieved from the [Windsor](windsor.ai) website.
 This dataset is a combination of various ad platforms such as Google Ads, Facebook ads etc., during October 2022.